lastralab/ABISSMAL/Modules/IRBB/ReadMe.md

 The master script sets up a pull up resistor to detect a falling edge that represents a beam break.
 Edges are detected by adding events rather than polling to avoid missing edges, and a bouncetime parameter ensures that only a single edge will be detected even when multiple callbacks occur in a rapid fashion.

+Video is setup to start recording for 1 minute after the beam breaker gets activated.
+Date is logged and written in a csv file.

 **Software**: To use the infrared beam breakers I ran the following code in a terminal window to install libraries:

 sudo pip3 install signal